Skip to Content

 Funeral home owners accept plea deal for federal charges of wire fraud

-Jon Hallford was transferred to the federal courthouse in Denver after residing in Teller County Jail since September 5, 2024.
-Prior to his transfer for unknown reasons to Teller County, Jon had been held in federal custody in FCI Englewood in Denver since April 15, after a judge deemed Jon was a flight risk.
-That same day, the Judge permitted Carie to continue being monitored by GPS while reporting to her attorney on a weekly basis.
-Carie appeared in federal court under her own power on Thursday.
+Jon Hallford was transferred to the federal courthouse in Denver after being held in the Teller County Jail since September 5, 2024.
+Prior to his transfer for unknown reasons to Teller County, Jon had been kept in federal custody at FCI Englewood since April 15, after a judge deemed Jon was a flight risk for the federal case.

-U.S Attorney explained in a lengthy federal court hearing on April 15, that from 2020 into 2021 during the pandemic, the Hallfords knowingly lied with paperwork they submitted for loans through the Small Business Administration (SBA), which led to them receiving three different loans payments totaling over $800,000.
+U.S Attorney's explained in a lengthy federal court hearing on April 15, that from 2020 into 2021 during the pandemic, the Hallfords knowingly lied with paperwork they submitted for loans through the Small Business Administration (SBA), which led to them receiving three different loans payments totaling over $800,000.

 Prosecutors also allege that upwards of $130,000 dollars that the Hallfords earned from taking cremation and burial payments from families, were spent on: vacations, cryptocurrency, cosmetic procedures, dining, jewelry, and more.

-Those fraud-related charges stem from a larger investigation that launched into the couple in October of 2023, where Jon and Carie stand accused of improperly storing nearly 200 bodies inside one of their funeral home buildings in Penrose, Colorado, where neighbors reported a foul odor coming from the property.
-The two were later arrested in Oklahoma in early November, for over 260-plus felony charges for abuse of a corpse, theft, forgery, and money laundering.
+Those wire fraud-related charges stem from a larger investigation that was launched into the couple in October of 2023, where Jon and Carie still stand accused of improperly storing nearly 200 bodies inside one of their funeral home buildings in Penrose, Colorado.
+During the first few days of October, neighbors in the area reported a foul odor coming from the property.
+After Jon blanked state regulators, it prompted a warrant to go inside the building.

 The two used a bondsman to bail out of El Paso County jail for their state charges but were required to live under GPS monitoring, while they lived in a hotel and worked through the delivery service Doordash, before their arrest by U.S Marshalls on the federal charges a few months later.

 The couple had previously been offered a plea deal on the state level, on July 1, for prison time over the state case as well.
-It's unclear the status of that deal, given the acceptance of a federal plea deal.

 Article Topic Follows: News